emerald/in5570v23/exercises/session-5/problems.md

 ---

+# General feedback.

+We talk about Oblig 1.

+---

 # Remote procedure call by message passing.

 One of the first object oriented langauges to support such a mechanism was SmallTalk (1970).